The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 3. Guarantee equality.
 In every aspect of the lesson you have to be careful not to bias too much to one side and to keep the common ground and interest always in mind.

-4. You should be aware of the fact that you are (most of the time) no therapist and should be sensible enough to refer the learner to an expert if strong emotions evoke.
+4. You should know you are (most of the time) no therapist and should be sensible enough to refer the learner to an expert if strong emotions evoke.

 5. Never allow a situation to happen in which a disabled learner (mentally or physically) cannot join and has to sit aside.
-At the same time, never compel a learner to participate to a game or an activity if they are not willing to.
+At the same time, never compel learners to participate in a game or an activity if they are not willing to.
 This project is about inclusion for all!

-6. Build in some flexibility in your lesson.
-Keep in mind that you have to build in quite some flexibility and that you are prepared to change the program on the spot if the dynamic in the group ask for it.
+6. Build some flexibility in your lesson and be prepared to change the program on the spot if the dynamic in the group asks for it.

 7. Work with relatively small groups, so you can give the learners the attention they need and to create an optimal group dynamic.